LMZimmer/gbm_bench/README.md

 # GBMbench

 Glioblastoma Model Benchmark (working title) is a work in progress with the goal of assessing the possible benefit of Glioblastoma models for better radiotherapy planning.

 ## Features

 - Standardized processing pipeline for Brain MRIs
 - Extensible benchmark framework for dockered Glioblastoma models
 - Easy-to-use minimal API

 ## Setting up

 ### Prerequisites

-- docker: A Docker installation for running BRATS models as well as Glioblstoma models.
-Notes on the docker setup with GPU support can be found in [Docker and NVIDIA Container Toolkit Setup][### Docker and NVIDIA Container Toolkit Setup].
-Instructions on adding custom models are given in [Adding new growth models][## Adding new growth models].
+- **Docker**: Required for running BRATS and custom Glioblastoma models.
+See [Docker and NVIDIA Container Toolkit Setup](#docker-and-nvidia-container-toolkit-setup).

-- dicom2niix: If you plan to process raw DICOM data.
+- **dicom2niix**: Required if you plan to process raw DICOM data.

-Any remaining dependencies are Python packages, such as brainles-preprocessing, brats and antspy, are listed in requirements.txt.
-They are installed alongside the Python package explained in the following section.

 ### Installation